Skiddaw Little Man: Topography

 Little Man is often overlooked and disregarded as an independent and distinct fell owing to its name making it sound like a minor top of its parent fell Skiddaw, which in fact lies 1.5 km northwest.
 With a topographical prominence of 61 m, Little Man qualifies comfortably as a Hewitt and Nuttall hill and is regarded as a separate fell by renowned mountain writers Alfred Wainwright and Bill Birkett.
 The fell is actually called Little Man on Ordnance Survey maps and by many guide books.

 To the north and east Little Man is connected to the Skiddaw massif, Lonscale Fell being the nearest separate fell to the east, 2.5 km away.
 To the south and the west the fell falls away steeply, with fast flowing streams draining the fell into the River Derwent.
 500 m southeast of the main summit lies an 815 m lower top called Lesser Man, which is adorned with an unusual cairn consisting of rocks and old fence posts.
 A further 500 m southeast of Lesser Man, on the other side of the bridleway from Keswick to Skiddaw, stands Jenkin Hill (735 m), this flat-topped height being regarded as an outlier of Little Man.

 Geology

 Geologically, Little Man consists of Skiddaw slate and the summit of the fell is made up of grassy patches within large areas of slate.

 Summit

-Little Man has one big advantage over Skiddaw in that its convex southern slopes make it a far better viewpoint than its higher neighbour.
-In fact the panorama from Little Man is regarded as one of the best in the national park, taking in the valleys and lakes of northern Lakeland as well as all of the best-known fells of the district.
+Little Man's convex southern slopes give it a more open outlook than Skiddaw's own summit, despite Little Man being the lower of the two tops.
+Alfred Wainwright described the view south from Little Man as taking in the valleys and lakes of northern Lakeland together with many of the district's best-known fells, rating it among the finest in the area.